nickserv/danamccurdy.com/_posts/2016-06-29-gone-from-this-world.md

 ---
-title: gone from this world
+title: Gone from this world
 category: life
 ---